California Supreme Court Ruling Aligns with Amici Brief Filed by Horvitz & Levy

 July 3, 2018

-Plaintiff obtained a default judgment against Defendant for defamatory reviews Defendant allegedly posted on Yelp.
+The case began when the Hassell Law Group obtained a default judgment against Bird for defamatory reviews Bird allegedly posted about the firm on Yelp.
 The trial court then ordered Yelp to remove the reviews even though Yelp was not named a party to the action.
 Yelp filed a motion to vacate the injunction on the basis it was immune from liability under 47 U.S.C. § 230, which immunizes internet service providers from liability for third party content.
-The trial court denied the motion, finding that although Yelp was a nonparty, there existed a factual basis to support Plaintiff’s contention Yelp acted as an aider and abettor of Bird’s conduct thus permitting the injunction to run against Yelp as a nonparty.
-The Court of Appeal affirmed .
+The trial court denied the motion, finding that although Yelp was a nonparty, it had acted as an aider and abettor of Bird’s conduct thus permitting the injunction against Yelp as a nonparty.
+The Court of Appeal affirmed and the Supreme Court granted review to address whether the trial court had authority to enforce the injunction against Yelp.

-In a 4-3 decision, the California Supreme Court reversed.
-The plurality opinion, written by Chief Justice Cantil-Sakauye and joined by Justices Chin and Corrigan, held that the injunction inherently treated Yelp as a publisher and was therefore barred by section 230.
-The plurality recognized that to hold otherwise would result in creative pleading around section 230, contrary to Congressional intent to broadly immunize internet service providers from liability for third party speech.
-Since section 230 provided immunity, the plurality declined to reach the due process issue.
+In a 4-3 decision, the California Supreme Court reversed, holding that the injunction inherently treated Yelp as a publisher and was therefore barred by section 230.
+The Court recognized that to hold otherwise would result in creative pleading around section 230, contrary to Congressional intent to broadly immunize internet service providers from liability for third party speech.